Realpolitik: Germany

 In the United States, the term is often analogous to power politics while in Germany Realpolitik has a somewhat less negative connotation, referring to realistic politics in opposition to idealistic (or unrealistic) politics.
 It is particularly associated with the era of 19th century nationalism.
 Realpolitik policies were employed in response to the failed Revolutions of 1848 as means to strengthen states and tighten social order.

-"Politics is the art of the possible."